21 Creating Good Charts

 3. See this paper for more details.
 This is the last chapter of my dissertation, for what it’s worth.
 It was a lot of fun. (no sarcasm, seriously, it was fun!)↩︎

-4. See this paper for the major source of this ranking; other follow-up studies have been integrated, but the essential order is largely unchanged.
-Note that most of the items in this ranking were not examined in the linked paper, but are a synthesis of different experiments and conceptual knowledge in psychology as well as statistical graphics.↩︎
+4. See this paper for the major source of this ranking; other follow-up studies have been integrated, but the essential order is largely unchanged4.
+Most of the items in this ranking were not examined in the linked paper, but are a synthesis of different experiments and conceptual knowledge in psychology as well as statistical graphics.↩︎